Cranes and hoists

 A materials or personnel hoist is a powered builder's hoist where personnel, goods and/or materials are hoisted.
 It comprises a car, structure, machinery or other equipment associated with the hoist, and may be either a cantilever hoist, tower hoist or a multiple winch operation.
 Included in this definition are situations where winches may be configured to operate as hoists for the transportation of personnel.

 It excludes a mast climber, building maintenance unit, suspending scaffold, jump for or slip form.
 This licence encompasses the requires for the material hoist (cantilever platform operation licence).

 PB Concrete placing boom

-A concrete placing boom is plant incorporating a knuckle boom, capable of power operated slewing and luffing to place concrete by way of pumping through a pipeline attached to, or forming part of, the boom of the plant.
+A concrete placing boom is plant incorporating an articulating boom, capable of power operated slewing and luffing to place concrete by way of pumping through a pipeline attached to, or forming part of, the boom of the plant.

 Please note the description for this licence class has been altered and no longer refers to mobile truck-mounted concrete placing booms only i.e. operators of satellite concrete placing booms are required to hold a high risk work licence.

 The scope for this licence covers the operation of all boom-type elevating work platforms.
 An elevating work platform is either a telescoping device, hinged device, articulated device or any combination of these used to support a platform on which personnel, equipment or materials may be elevated to perform work.You do not require a licence if the boom length is less than 11 metres.

 The length of the boom is the greater of the following:

 - the vertical distance from the surface supporting the boom-type elevating work platform to the floor of the platform with the platform extended to its maximum height